dartmouth-cs52-19S/lab3-tmonfre/README.md

 ### Z Index
 When you click on a note to drag it around, it is automatically brought to the top z index level of the app.
 This ensures whenever you drag an app around, it is always on the top level.

+### Show User Editing Note
+When you hover over the lock icon on a note you didn't create, you can see who created it.
+If that user is currently editing the note, it will tell you they are editing it.
+I used [React Tooltip](https://github.com/wwayne/react-tooltip) for the hover effect.